 - In a small saucepan, cover the prunes with water, and bring to a simmer over medium-low heat.
 Simmer slowly until the prunes are very soft.
 In a food processor or blender, puree the prunes and water until completely smooth.
 Add the lemon juice and sugar and blend until combined.
 Transfer the filling to a bowl and allow it to cool.

 - In a medium bowl, whisk the flour and baking powder together.
-In the bowl of a stand mixer using the whisk attachment, whip the cream until it holds stiff peaks.
+In the bowl of a stand mixer using the whisk attachment (or a large bowl and a hand mixer), whip the cream until it holds stiff peaks.
 Add the flour to the bowl, and stir to mix using a flexible spatula.
 This may not be something you have ever done before, but trust in the process, and you will see a dough begin to form.
 Do not worry about being careful with this, as it’s not like making meringue or a soufflé, you’re not trying to keep the air in the mixture.

 - Add the butter in large pieces, and begin to mix and knead the butter into the dough in the bowl, with your hands.
 Keep kneading until you can’t see any big pockets of butter any more.
 Form the dough into a ball, wrap in plastic wrap, and chill in the refrigerator for 1 hour.